JVOsteen/JVOsteen.github.io/index.md

 ### Research

 **Humanities Truck, "Resistance & Revolution"**
-As a Contributing Researcher for the [Humanities Truck](http://humanitiestruck.com), a fully customized delivery truck that serves as an experimental mobile platform for collecting, exhibiting, preserving, and expanding dialogue around the humanities, I got to help curate an exhibit with 13 other student researchers.
+: As a Contributing Researcher for the [Humanities Truck](http://humanitiestruck.com), a fully customized delivery truck that serves as an experimental mobile platform for collecting, exhibiting, preserving, and expanding dialogue around the humanities, I got to help curate an exhibit with 13 other student researchers.
 Check out our work [here](http://humanitiestruck.com/resistance-revolution/)

-Research at Center for Data Science in progress...
+**Research at Center for Data Science in progress...**

 ***